MMZK1526/Haskell-WHILE-Code/README.md

 Context: [("a",6),("x",3),("y",0)]
 ```

-Note that after entering ```r```, the debugger will dump the current context as well as the rules used in that particular step of calculation.
+Note that after entering ```x```, the debugger will dump the current context as well as the rules used in that particular step of calculation.

 We can also dump out the entire steps with the ```--debug=full``` option: